CrowdHailer/just-job/README.md

 At this point we need to have a record of all the tasks in our system.
 For this we will create a [repository](http://insights.workshop14.io/2015/08/09/untangle-your-domain-model-from-the-database.html), at this stage it only needs to be in memory
 A repository always models a collection of entities therefore we do not need to have a separate respositories directory.

+3. Failing remove task interactor test we should be able to remove a task from the repository

 ## Install